JaggedParadigm/bayesian_stardew_spring_crop_analysis/README.md

-This is the notebook accompanying an [article](https://www.cmshymansky.com/StardewSpringProfits/) I wrote where I decide the best crops to plant in Spring of my 2nd year in Stardew Valley using Bayesian inference and data collected from the first year.
+This is the notebook accompanying an [article](https://www.cmshymansky.com/StardewSpringProfits/) I wrote where I decide the best crops to plant in Spring of my 2nd year in Stardew Valley using Bayesian inference and data collected from the 1st year.

 # Installation